quinn-rs/quinn/README.md

 This library is at [draft 29][current-draft].

 ## Features
-- Simultaneous client/server operation
+- Simultaneous client/server operation.
-- Ordered and unordered stream reads for improved performance
+- Ordered and unordered stream reads for improved performance.
-- Works on stable Rust, tested on Linux, macOS and Windows
+- Works on stable Rust, tested on Linux, macOS and Windows.
-- Pluggable cryptography, with a standard implementation backed by [rustls][rustls] and [*ring*][ring]
+- Pluggable cryptography, with a standard implementation backed by [rustls][rustls] and [*ring*][ring].
-- Application-layer datagrams for small, unreliable messages
+- Application-layer datagrams for small, unreliable messages.
-- Experimental HTTP over QUIC
+- Experimental HTTP over QUIC.

 ## Overview
 | name | description |